JakeWendling/COE332/homework07/README.md

 ```
 docker push
 ```
-6. In the gene_app.py file, in the "get_redis" function, change "jakew57-test-redis-service" to your username: "<username>-test-redis-service"
+6. In the gene_api.py file, in the "get_redis_client" function, change host="jakew57-test-redis-service" to your username: host="<username>-test-redis-service"
 7. In all future steps, use your username instead of "jakew57"

 ## Running the Code